AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/common-controls.md

 App.ElementCreateService.CreateByAttributesContaining<RadioButton>("for", "payment_method_cheque");.
 checkPaymentsRadioButton.Click();
 ```
-Bellatrix finds the first RadioButton with attribute 'for' containing the value 'payment_method_cheque'.
+BELLATRIX finds the first RadioButton with attribute 'for' containing the value 'payment_method_cheque'.
 The radio buttons compared to checkboxes cannot be unchecked/unselected.

 Full List of All Supported Web Controls
 ---------------------------------------